 And, just to be clear, this alternative perspective is not motivated by an attempt to be ”politically correct.”
 The aim is not to set the record straight out of a concern for balance or respect for people who are marginalized and silenced.
-These are worthwhile concerns to be sure, but our task is far more fundamentally to provide the kind of information you need in order to understand today’s world.
+These are worthwhile concerns to be sure, but our task is rather more straightforwardly to provide the kind of information you need in order to understand today’s world.
 History is constantly making itself present and today people and countries outside of Europe are asserting themselves.
 The world is once again changing and changes, once under way, can be quick and dramatic.
 Today Europe and North America play a far less important role in world politics than in the past century, and in the future this role is likely to become less important still.
 The world is about to flip and our perspective on the past must be revised.
 The traditional European version of world history is no longer valid.

 As you soon will discover, this book is very much an introductory textbook and anyone with a proper background in world history is bound to find the text far too basic.
 Yet chances are you do not have a proper background in world history, and if that indeed is the case, there is a lot here for you to learn.
 Think about the text that follows as a form of remedial education.
 It provides a chance for you to make up for the gaps that exist in your knowledge of things that all educated people should know.